l1tch/gohome/README.md

 # :: GoHome ::

-A faster (sometime) faster Sorting Algorithm inspired by Pigeonhole Sort and Countin Sort, coded in python.
+A (sometimes) faster Sorting Algorithm inspired by Pigeonhole Sort and Countin Sort, coded in python.

 ### The Algorithm